 MEET THE PESTO PRO JESSICA PAHOLSKY

 Hi!
 I'm the founder of Once Upon a Pesto.
 I am a storyteller at heart, both professionally and in my free time.
 I was born with a love for creativity, from drawing and writing to dancing and playing different instruments.
 I believe music, food, and cooking offer similar experiences.
 They can all be understood worldwide without any barriers to language.
 Also, they all involve multiple senses and can share cultural stories.
 My mission for Once Upon a Pesto is to share food history and recipes to guide you on an exciting global journey.

 I'm often asked, "Why pesto?"
 Or, "How did you become the "Pesto Pro?"
 And you're probably wondering the very same.
 After traveling to more than a dozen different countries, experiencing each culture's uniqueness, and expanding my language skills, I was inspired to share that awe and excitement with others.
-While pesto is most well known for its association with Italy—the country in which I spent most of my time abroad—pesto is so much more than basil.
-It's a process you can read more about further below.
+While pesto is most well known for its association with Italy—the country in which I spent most of my time abroad—pesto is so much more than basil and pine nuts.
 Through this simple technique of pounding or blending, we can learn, cook, and enjoy countless pesto recipes.